wp-plugins/wp-antivirus-site-protection/readme.txt

 registration your website will get uniq access key.
 Please note: This action requires your permission and confirmation (nothing will be sent to SiteGuarding server without your permission).

-2) Preparation for scanning process.
-On this stage you need to confirm that you allow to scan and analyze the files of your website.
-Note: Plugin DOES NOT delete or  modify the files.
-It just READS them and looking for suspicious codes in the files.
-Please note: This action requires your permission and confirmation (nothing will be downloaded and sent to SiteGuarding server without your permission).

-3) Scan process.
+2) Scan process.
 During the scanning process, plugin will read all the files of your website and will analyze them.
 Information about the files with suspicious codes will be sent to SiteGuarding server for extra analyze and for report generation.
 Generated report will be sent back to you (the copy of the report you will get by email)

+Please note: Plugin sends and receives the data to SiteGuarding.com API.

 == Installation ==